echicken/node-xmpp-bot/README.md

 *This part of the documentation will see some updates as module options get fleshed out.*

-Bot modules reside in subdirectories of the **bot_modules** directory, and are loaded into the bot by calling *bot*.addModule(*name*), where *name* is the name of a module's directory.
+Bot modules reside in subdirectories of the **bot_modules** directory, and are loaded into the bot by calling *bot*.addModule({ 'name' : *name* }), where *name* is the name of a module's directory.
 A bot module directory must contain a file named *index.js*, which defines and exports an object.

 A separate instance of each bot module exists for each server that the bot is connected to.